needle-wang/bash-rolling/README.md

 as the name, only print the hide stuff in current dir.

 **ipconfig.sh:**
-print LAN IP and MAC address for china's mainland user(including IP given by ISP).
+print LAN IP, MAC address, WAN IP and location

 **log-on.pl:**
 It's from chinese ubuntu forum, not mine.